 - Your ability to access your customer data.
 If you can’t get to your customer data, you cannot put it to use.
 This is a problem that a Customer Data Platform can solve.

 - The quality of your database (inaccurate, out-of-date data will perform very poorly no matter how well carefully it is segmented).
-This is where the Single Customer View process comes in, by merging, duplicating and cleanings your different streams of data into a single, trustworthy record for each customer.
+This is where the Single Customer View process comes in, by merging, duplicating and cleansing your different streams of data into a single, trustworthy record for each customer.

 - Your ability to analyze your data and automate campaigns.
 This is where the multi-channel campaign management features of BlueVenn help you turn insight into action.